-Your specialist can explain your medication options and discuss which may be best for you.
-Regular reviews will be required as the disease progresses and your needs change.
+Your specialist can explain your medication options, including the risks associated with each medication, and discuss which may be best for you.
+Regular reviews will be required as the condition progresses and your needs change.

 Possible side effects of dopamine agonists include nausea, vomiting, tiredness and dizziness.
-Dopamine agonists can cause episodes of confusion or hallucinations, so they need to be used with caution, particularly in elderly patients who are more susceptible.
+Dopamine agonists can also cause hallucinations and episodes of confusion, so they need to be used with caution, particularly in elderly patients who are more susceptible.

 If you are prescribed a course of dopamine agonists, the initial dose will usually be very small to prevent nausea.
 The dosage is gradually increased over a few weeks.
-If nausea becomes a problem, your GP may prescribe anti-sickness medication, such as domperidone.
+If nausea becomes a problem, your GP may prescribe anti-sickness medication.
 You may need blood tests and a chest X-ray before some types of dopamine agonist are prescribed.

 Monoamine oxidase-B inhibitors

 Monoamine oxidase-B (MAO-B) inhibitors, including selegiline and rasagiline, are another alternative to levodopa for treating early Parkinson's disease.
-They block the effects of a chemical called monoamine oxidase-B in the brain.
-This chemical destroys dopamine.
-By blocking it, MAO-B inhibitors allow dopamine to last longer in the brain.
+They block the effects of a brain chemical that destroys dopamine (monoamine oxidase-B).

 Both selegiline and rasagiline can improve the symptoms of Parkinson’s disease, although their effects are small compared with levodopa.
 They can be used alongside levodopa or dopamine agonists.

-MAO-B inhibitors can cause a wide range of side effects, including nausea, headache and abdominal pain, though not everyone will experience them.
+MAO-B inhibitors can cause a wide range of side effects, including nausea, headache and abdominal pain.

 Catechol-O-methyltransferase (COMT) inhibitors are prescribed for people in later stages of Parkinson’s disease.
 They prevent levodopa from being broken down by the enzyme COMT.

 Side effects of COMT inhibitors include nausea, vomiting, diarrhoea and abdominal pain.
-If the COMT inhibitor tolcapone is used, you will need liver tests every two weeks.
+If the COMT inhibitor tolcapone is used, you will need tests to check your liver health every two weeks.

 Want to know more?